dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 There is additional complexity necessary to handle OSR correctly:
 1. OSR expects that the frame was set up by a tier-0 method so resumption directly in an OSR method is not possible.
 Instead, the JIT generates code in the tier0 version to check for an OSR continuation in which case the tier-0 method transitions immediately to the OSR method on resumption.
 The resumption stub created for an OSR method thus points to its corresponding tier-0 code version.
 This is currently implemented by storing a link between OSR methods and corresponding tier-0 methods in `PatchpointInfo`.
 2. When resuming in a tier-0 method, if we transition to the OSR method by normal means, the OSR method will see a non-zero continuation that belongs to the tier-0 method.
 The OSR method must ignore the continuation in this case.
+3. OSR continuations store the IL offset in the `Data` array which complicates propagation of return values into the next continuation, as the exact index to use depends on whether or not this IL offset is present in that continuation.
+This introduces a small amount of overhead in resumption stubs (in terms of a flag check).

 ### Interop: the async1<->async2 adapter layer